facebookincubator/katran/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

-## Our Development Process
-We develop on a private branch internally at Facebook.
-We regularly update this github project with the changes from the internal repo.
-External pull requests are cherry-picked into our repo and then pushed back out.

 ## Pull Requests
 We actively welcome your pull requests.